-A sad note to end my trip on: I found a Mule Deer fawn dead by the lake.
-I believe it was the same one I photographed a few days ago, crossing the lake with its mother.
-I reported it to the park staff, but it was tough to see.
+Second, I came across a mule deer fawn that had died near the lake.
+I believe it was the same fawn I photographed a few days earlier with its mother.
+I reported it to park staff, but it was still hard to see.

 Hi Steve!